 In the morning the human police would find the defendant hanged in his cell.
 Was it murder?
 Yes, but it was too risky to allow those wolves to live.

-The human word lunatic was a lot closer to the truth than most people realized.
+lunatic was a lot closer to the truth than most people realized.

 At first Haley’s guardians thought she might simply be a late bloomer.
 But when puberty came and went and she still hadn’t Turned, they were desperate.
 So they sent her to Lizette, hoping some time with another female around her own age might relieve some of Haley’s anxieties.
 What if she never Turned?
 Latents often lived a sort of half-life.
 Cut off from the werewolf community, many committed suicide.